pauloLeitao85/Arch-Dots-and-Docs/README.md

 	| **bantime** | 10 Minutes | Long enough to discourage 99% of automated bot scripts. | Set to 24h or -1 (permanent) for persistent attackers. |
 	| **findtime** | 10 Minutes | The window of time the bouncer "remembers" failed attempts. | Increase to 1h to catch slow-moving bots that space out their guesses. |

+	***The "Set and Forget" Philosophy:***  For a personal laptop, the default settings provide elite protection without the risk of accidentally banning yourself forever.
+Only adjust these if you see persistent IPs flooding your logs.

 6. Verification: Is the Bouncer working?
 	Run this command to see who has been caught:
 	```